digitalinteraction/make-place-platform/README.md

 ## Features
 - Geographical surveys, place questions on a map
 - Survey api to interact with your surveys outside of the site
+- Commenting & Voting on survey responses
 - Full CMS to configure and design your deployment's website
 - Customisable theme by docker variables
-- Emails send through Sendgrid's smtp

 ## Project Structure